Our lawyers handle brachial plexus birth injury malpractice lawsuits.

 This is a sampling of brachial plexus palsy birth injury jury verdicts around the country in recent years:

-- Virginia, 2010: $2,230,000 (verdict against midwife for brachial plexus injuries suffered by child during labor and delivery leading to permanent right arm injury.
-Boy was required to undergo to nerve transfer surgeries)
+- Virginia, 2010: $2,230,000 (verdict against midwife for brachial plexus injuries suffered by the child during labor and delivery leading to a permanent right arm injury.
+Boy was required to undergo nerve transfer surgeries)

 - Texas, 2010: $1,799,600 (plaintiff claimed doctor pulled down too hard on child's head when while trying to free the shoulder and the nurses applied fundal pressure to the mother, which is exactly what they should not do during a potential shoulder dystocia)

 - New York, 2009: $ 60,939,847 (excessive traction to the child's head during delivery resulting in brachial plexus injury.
-Child also suffered lateral medullary syndrome, a condition that causes impairment of speech and/or the ability to swallow).
+The child also suffered lateral medullary syndrome, a condition that causes impairment of speech and the ability to swallow).

 If you believe that you or your child suffered a brachial plexus injury as the result of medical malpractice, call one of our caring malpractice lawyers today at 800-553-8082 or get a free online consultation.Brachial Plexus Medical Literature

 - Dy, C.J., et. al: A systematic review of outcomes reporting for brachial plexus reconstruction.
 J Hand Surg Am.
 2015; 40: 308–13.
 The study talks about how most of the literature talks about functionality and does not talk about the ongoing pain that can come with these injuries.

 - Hill B, et al. Letter regarding outcome reporting for brachial plexus reconstruction.
 J Hand Surg Am 2015;40:1504.
 This letter provides commentary on Dr. Christopher Dy's article list above.